LucPle/Railsem19-segmentation-with-DeepLabV3Plus/README.md

 - Dataset used in this project is the Railsem19 dataset.
 - For more information on the dataset, visit: [Railsem19 Dataset](https://www.wilddash.cc/railsem19).
-- This repository provides a visualization tool that complements existing tools.
+- This repository provides a visualization tool that complements existing tools: **example-vis_quad.py**

 ![Thumbnail 2](assets/sample_visualization.png)